microsoft/vscode-docs/docs/editor/profiles.md

 ### Education

-Profiles can be used to customise VS Code for students to ease the use in a classroom setting.
-Profiles allow educators to quickly share a customised VS Code setup with students.
+Profiles can be used to customize VS Code for students to ease the use in a classroom setting.
+Profiles allow educators to quickly share a customized VS Code setup with students.
 For example, educators can create a profile with a specific set of extensions and settings needed for a computer science class and then share that profile with students.

 ## Command line